msteffan/fundamentals/05_chapter/05_lesson.md

     }
 }
 ```
-To assign a value to any cell on the board, edit the return value for the corresponding case.
+To assign a value (`x`, `o`)to any cell on the board, edit the return value for the corresponding case.
 For example, if you want the board to read:

 ```
     | null | null |   x  |